AMX-13: Israel

 The AMX-13 was Israel's first modern tank and was purchased at a time when France was the only country willing to openly sell arms to Israel.
-By 1956, Israel had received 180 AMX-13 light tanks as part of an agreement to reinforce Israel's military and to maintain the balance in Israel's favour after the Egyptian–Czechoslovak arms deal.
-Besides buying whole AMX-13s, Israel also purchased a quantity of 75mm main guns of these light tanks for fitting (upgunning) into other tanks in their inventory, such as the American M4 Sherman.
+By 1956, Israel had ordered 180 AMX-13 light tanks as part of an agreement to reinforce Israel's military and to maintain the balance in Israel's favour after the Egyptian–Czechoslovak arms deal.
+Besides buying whole AMX-13s, Israel also purchased a quantity of SA 50 75mm tank guns for upgunning some of the American M4 Sherman tanks.
 Due to the shortage of tanks, the IDF used them as main battle tanks and employed them to form a tank battalion in the 7th Armored Brigade.
-IDF reconnaissance units did not use AMX 13s.
+IDF reconnaissance units did not use AMX-13s.

-By 1967, Israel had acquired about 400 AMX-13s and formed three AMX-13 battalions, all of which fought actively on all fronts during the Six-Day War.
+By 1967, Israel had less than 100 AMX-13s and formed three AMX-13 battalions, all of which fought actively on all fronts during the Six-Day War.
 The first battalion moved south in the West Bank area through Taluzi and Tubas and occupied Nablus (against Jordan).
 The second, attacking Egypt, captured the strongpoints protecting the Gaza Strip and the coastal road in the north of the Sinai Peninsula.
-The third, finally, assaulted the Golan Heights in south-western Syria.
+The third, finally, assaulted the Golan Heights in southwestern Syria.

-The IDF realised that the AMX-13 tank was too lightly-armoured and had a weak main gun.
+The IDF realised that the AMX-13 tank was too lightly armoured and had a weak main gun.
 Losses were heavy at places like Rafah Junction and Jiradi Pass during the Six-Day War with many destroyed by heavier Arab-fielded Soviet armour, such as T-55 MBTs and IS-3 (tank) heavy tanks.
 Subsequently, Israel gradually phased out all of its AMX-13s following the Six-Day War, with most ending up being sold to the then newly established Singapore Army between 1968 and 1969.